 We asked BRAC USA staff to share their favorite summer reads.
 Here’s what they said…

-We are excited to announce that Frugal Innovation Forum is going to take place from 7-8 November, with the spotlight on youth.
+We are excited to announce that Frugal Innovation Forum is going to take place from 3-4 March, 2019 with a spotlight on youth.

 Welcome to the Global South of today.
 Entrepreneurship is on the rise.
 Innovation is blossoming.
 Opportunities are endless if we can harness the power of youth.
 This November, we are bringing young activists together with policymakers, social entrepreneurs, and development practitioners for the 6th Annual Frugal Innovation Forum (FIF) – rethinking and co-creating solutions that scale opportunities for youth.